sharatnaik24/UDMS/README.md

 ## Overview

-The **University Details Management System (UDMS)** is a comprehensive web application designed to manage and streamline various administrative and academic operations within a university.
-The application features a modern and responsive frontend along with a robust backend built using the Java Spring Boot framework.
+The **University Details Management System (UDMS)** is a web application designed to manage and streamline various administrative and academic operations within a university.
+The backend is built using the Java Spring Boot framework, providing a scalable and secure solution.
 Data is securely managed and stored in a MySQL database.

-## Features

 - **Admin Module**:
   - Create, read, update, and delete student, course, and professor records.